ShubhamSinghCMR/ShubhamSinghCMR/README.md

 ## About Me 👨‍🎓
 Hi, I’m an AI and Machine Learning engineer with a strong background in Computer Science and Engineering.
 I specialize in developing scalable solutions to complex challenges, using innovative techniques to drive impactful results.
-I am also a Doctoral researcher at NIT Jalandhar, focusing on Machine Learning with an emphasis on Deepfake detection.
+Additionally, I am a doctoral researcher at NIT Jalandhar, focusing on Machine Learning with an emphasis on Deepfake detection.

 ## What I’m Working On 🚀
 - Innovative AI projects to build smarter systems.
-- Researching in the field of Deepfake detection to enhance accuracy and real-time capabilities.
+- Research focused on developing models for accurately detecting Deepfakes and enhancing real-time capabilities.

 ## Professional Journey 💼
 **Associate Python Developer, Techolution**